House in Nishimikuni | arbol

 We created an s-lined garden across the house, as you could enjoy it anywhere, and it is as if you were in the forest, watching a river (garden) running!

-This one-storied house, which is surrounded with lined-up condominiums, has created a new concept of richness, in the concept of no need to be chained of thoughts that how large the ground space is, or how convenient it is.
+This one-storied house, which is surrounded by lined-up condominiums, has created a new concept of richness, in the concept of no need to be chained of thoughts that how large the ground space is, or how convenient it is.